Chicken Fried Steak is a Southern thing, but still many people enjoy this dish.

 Using a Stove

-To reheat them using the same way, heat them on low (about 250F).
-Drizzle little oil or butter on the pan first and warm it up enough before you reheat the steak.
+To reheat them using the same way, heat them on low or medium heat (about 250F).
+Drizzle a little olive oil or butter on the pan first and warm it up enough before you reheat the steak.

 Slow heating on low maintains the crispiness of the breading while keeping it moist and soft.
 To keep it extra moist, cover the steak with foil while reheating.